 Who We Are

 Betty & Oliver Chibwe were born and raised in Zambia, Africa.
-We were both privileged to get great higher education; Oliver majored in Information Technology, CEO/Founder of Krysto Drym Inc, Co-Partner/Founder of Eco Papyrus and Betty majored in Social Science, CEO/Founder of VuVu Stone Collection.
+We were both privileged to get a great higher education; Oliver majored in Information Technology, CEO/Founder of Krysto Drym Inc, Co-Partner/Founder of Eco Papyrus and Betty majored in Social Science, CEO/Founder of VuVu Stone Collection.

 Why One Dream Foundation